 The Freedom’s Flame premium war bond brought with it the first flamethrower to the pool of secondary weapons in Helldivers 2.
 The P-72 Crisper is a miniaturized version of the FLAM-66 Torcher primary flamethrower, as their stats are basically the same.
 It deals 3 fire damage (3 durable) per tick for a total of 375 DPS.
 The actual fire DoT is the same-old-same-old 50 damage per second (50 durable) which fire users have learned to know and love.
 It would also appear to have the same range of approx. 18–20 meters (extremely difficult to pinpoint due to a multitude of factors).

 It comes with 4 spare tanks and each tank holds 30 fuel.
 10 fuel is expended per second, and so the Crisper can only fire for 3 seconds before needing to reload.
 It should be no surprise that everything said about the Torcher also applies here.
-375 DPS is a pretty low number, but it penetrates medium armor, ignites enemies, and can be projected in a large area.
+375 DPS is a pretty low number, but it penetrates heavy armor, ignites enemies, and can be projected in a large area.
 Unsurprisingly, this makes it great for clearing hordes of low-tier bugs.
 However, the miniscule fuel tank on the Crisper means that engaging any bigger targets is not even an option, unlike the Torcher, whose much larger tanks let it burn for longer.
 The low range and lack of stagger make using this weapon’s main attack a high-risk affair.
 Not only does it put you into melee range of fast bugs or hunters, but contact with their flaming bodies will set you on fire as well.

 The Crisper is best used defensively by igniting a large patch of ground in front of you, and then baiting the bugs to walk through the inferno you’ve just created.
 It has the best handling out of all the flamethrowers, which means that for a very small cost in fuel, its wielder can ignite an impressively large amount of terrain.
 Such a maneuver can be used to cover a retreat, make sure you don’t get surrounded, or even give you breathing room to reload a machine gun, or other support weapons that lock you in place for the duration of their animation.
 When used in such a manner, it’s quite possible for the Crisper to kill more low tier bugs than any other secondary before running out of ammo (Except for the infinite ammo laser pistol, of course).